The Trump administration amid the coronavirus pandemic has urged Congress to extend the timeline for the decennial count.

 Best listening experience is on Chrome, Firefox or Safari.
 Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.
-Every 10 years means more for the Census Bureau — more people, more housing locations and more…
+The Census Bureau not only spends a lot of time and effort gathering information, it has a…